Lemoncode/master-frontend-lemoncode/04-frameworks/02-angular/11-rxjs/demos/06-retrieve-data-1.md

 + private reviewService = inject(ReviewService);
 ```

 We'll use private so the injected instance can only be used by this service.
 Next, scrolling down, we define a new method.
-I'll make the method private and call it `getProductWithReviews`.
+I'll make the method private and call it `getMovieWithReviews`.

 ```ts
 class MovieService {